Oregon Board of Trustees

 Vice President of Medical Services, Planned Parenthood of Southwestern Oregon

 A graduate of the Washington University School of Medicine, Dr. Ewing completed his residency in family medicine at the University of South Carolina Medical Center in Charleston.
 He practiced family medicine and was the perinatal medical director at the federally qualified health center in Charleston before moving to Eugene, OR, to join the Eugene Clinic.
-He served as chief medical officer for both PeaceHealth Medical Group and PacificSource Health Plans.
+Before joining the Planned Parenthood team, he served as chief medical officer for both PeaceHealth Medical Group and PacificSource Health Plans.
 His leadership interests focus on creating highly reliable systems within an organizational culture of safety to achieve the highest quality of service for all patients.
 Clinically, he has focused on men’s sexual health, including vasectomy.

 Political Director, Service Employees International Union (SEIU) Local 49